HospitalRun/hospitalrun/README.md

 ## How to use it

 ## Toolchain & CLI

 We recommend the use of [**nvm**](https://github.com/nvm-sh/nvm#install--update-script) for the management of different versions of Node.

 #### pnpm

 Fast, disk space efficient package manager
 `npm i -g pnpm`

 #### yarn

 Fast, reliable, and secure dependency management.
 `npm i -g yarn`

 ## Getting Started

 ```
+# Clone monorepo
 git clone git@github.com:HospitalRun/hospitalrun.git
+cd hospitalrun

+# Inizialize submodules and install dependencies
 git submodule update --init --recursive
 npx pnpm install -r --filter @hospitalrun-org/cli
 npx pnpm install -r
-# Do some coding then commit with
-npx git-cz

 # Test the cli
 npx hospitalrun --version
 ```

 ## Commiting

-This repo uses conventional commits.
-Commitizen is recommended for development.
-Once you have changes staged you can run `git cz` from the root directory in order to commit to the proper standards
+This repo uses [Conventional Commits](https://www.conventionalcommits.org/).
+[Commitizen](https://github.com/commitizen/cz-cli) is recommended for development.
+Once you have changes staged you can run `git cz` from the root directory in order to commit to the proper standards.

+Alternatively, if you are using NPM 5.2+ you can use [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) instead of installing globally:
+`npx git-cz`

 <hr />